cheo2322/rental-car/README.md

   **Endpoints** : POST Brand, POST Model, POST Category :link:

   **TD** : Upload logo for brand.
-Add the addedByEmployeeId field :hammer_and_wrench:
+Add the addedByEmployeeId field.
+Create identifiers instead of look for the whole names :hammer_and_wrench:

-- **US3**: As an office admin, I would like to add a Car from the company :hourglass:
+- **US3** : As an office admin, I would like to add a Car from the company :hourglass:

+  **TD** : Check the role in order to add the attributes.
+Condition ? .
+Add photos for Car :hammer_and_wrench:

 - **US#** : As a registered Client, I would like to filter Cars by brand :rocket:
 - **US#** : As a private Car Owner, I would like to register my car to be rented by the company :rocket: